Hungry baby

-Babies who wake up often due to hunger may be at risk of overfeeding and weight gain.
+Babies who wake up often due to hunger may be at risk of overfeeding and excessive weight gain.

 Why does my baby wake so often?